Pre-Kindergarten Program Overview

 - Have a parent deployed in active military duty

-Any additional spaces will be filled on a first come, first served basis (based on the received application date and need.)
-Families will be notified this summer if additional spaces are available.
+Any additional spaces will be filled from the waitlist, based on at-risk factors determined by the Community Pre-K Advisory Council and date of completed application.
+Families will be notified after September 15 if additional spaces are available.

 This is an application process.
 Admittance to the program is based on the priorities listed above.